Brossat: Etymology

 This product is called brossat in the Pyrenees, Menorca and Mallorca.
-It's known and marketed as brull, in the contraforts muntanyencs of the Ports of Beseit, to the south of the lands of the Ebre and in Alt Maestrat.
+It's known and marketed as brull, in the mountainous spurs of the Ports de Tortosa-Beseit, to the south of Terres de l'Ebre and in Alt Maestrat.
 This brull is used to stuff the flaó pastries of Morella.

 Variants

-Brossato-like varieties are made in other Mediterranean countries, for example in Occitania it is known as brousse, in Avairon it is called recuite, in Corsica it is called brocciu, and in Italy it is called ricotta.
+Brossat-like varieties are made in other Mediterranean countries, for example in Occitania it is known as brousse, in Avairon it is called recuite, in Corsica it is called brocciu, and in Italy it is called ricotta.
 They also have serac in Switzerland or urda in Romania.